teiGustavo/loja-sococo/wordpress/wp-content/plugins/master-addons/readme.txt

 .org/support/plugin/master-addons) and 2.
 [Support Forum](https://wordpress.org/support/plugin/master-addons/).
 Since, this is a Free Plugin, Support reply may delay for answer but we're Dedicated on our [FB Page](https://www.facebook.com/masteraddons/) for chatting.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/master-addons/vdp)

 We're adding new Features everyday.
 You'll get regular Updates also !